aih/RulesEditing/Rules2012-prev.md

     from among the members thereof.
-The Standing Committee on Presidential Primary Debates shall have the authority to sanction debates on behalf of the Republican National Committee based on input from presidential campaigns and criteria which shall include but are not limited to considerations of timing, frequency, format, media outlet, and the best interests of the Republican Party.
+The Standing Committee on Presidential Primary Debates shall have the authority to sanction debates on behalf of the Republican National Committee based on input from presidential campaigns and criteria which may include but are not limited to considerations of timing, frequency, format, media outlet, and the best interests of the Republican Party.
 Each debate sanctioned by the Standing Committee on Presidential Primary Debates shall be known as a "Sanctioned Debate."
 Any presidential